fromage-fraser/dd-gui/README.md

   shape with a `vnum` identifier; the enemy hitpoint gauge uses either shape.
   Travel mode keeps the room summary visible as `Area` and `Type` on the first line, `Room` on the second, and `Room flags` on the third; empty visible flags are shown as `None`.
-The panel border is brighter while fighting, briefly pulses brighter when entering a new room, and plays a short shattering-fall transition when combat ends before returning to the room view.
+The panel border pulses brighter while fighting and briefly pulses brighter when entering a new room before returning to its regular colour.
+When combat ends, the panel plays a short shattering-fall transition before returning to the room view.
 - **Map:** the current room and surrounding map data.
 - **Character sheet:** profile image, character details, statistics, and resistances.